birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET18.md

 ###### epoch = 12, schedule = {0:.01, 6:.001}, horizontal flip (p) = 0.5, vertical flip (p) = 0.5, color jitter (p) = 0.5 normalize (mean, std) = (0, 0), invertion (p) = 0.125, final loss = 1.270

 ![Resnet18 with 12 epochs, horizontal and vertical flip](https://birdsbeetsbattlestargalactica.github.io/assets/graphs/6322.png)

+Out of all trials above, the best prediction on the 20% test set never exceeded 79% accuracy.
+Our assumption was that since these didn't get stuck on a plateau, the results just showed the limitation with resnet18 that we need additional feature extraction layers to perform better predictions.
+This gave us the idea to train with resnet34.

 [1]: https://pytorch.org/vision/main/generated/torchvision.transforms.ColorJitter.html
 [2]: https://pytorch.org/vision/main/generated/torchvision.transforms.RandomVerticalFlip.html#torchvision.transforms.RandomVerticalFlip